jaypeepeep/jaypeepeep/README.md

-# 👋 Hello, I'm [Your Name]
+# 👋 Hello, I'm JP

 Welcome to my GitHub profile!
-I'm a passionate [Your Profession/Interest] based in [Your Location].
+I'm a passionate software developer based in Philippines.
 Here you'll find my projects, contributions, and a bit more about my work and interests.

 ## 📊 GitHub Stats